EXPLORE

 ### Investigating Multiple Device Token Hashes for Single Okta Session

-This rule detects when a specific Okta actor has multiple device token hashes for a single Okta session.
-This may indicate an authenticated session has been hijacked or is being used by multiple devices.
-Adversaries may hijack a session to gain unauthorized access to Okta admin console, applications, tenants, or other resources.
+This rule detects when a specific Okta actor has multiple device token hashes and multiple source IPs for a single Okta session.
+This may indicate an authenticated session has been hijacked or replayed from a different device and network.
+Adversaries may steal session cookies or tokens to gain unauthorized access to Okta admin console, applications, tenants, or other resources.

 #### Possible investigation steps:

-- Review the past activities of the actor(s) involved in this action by checking their previous actions.
+- Review the past activities of the actor(s) involved by checking their previous sessions and login patterns.

 ### False positive analysis: